Reward Machines for Deep RL in Noisy and Uncertain Environments: Experiments

-We compare Naive, IBU, and TDM in terms of RM state inference accuracy.
-We use each approach to obtain an RM state belief on trajectories from the test set (which follows the same distribution as the training set).
-We measure the log-likelihood of the true RM state under the belief, averaged over all predictions.
-Since Naive makes a discrete prediction, we lower bound all log likelihoods at $\ln{0.01}$ to avoid $\log{0}$.
-Results show that TDM outperforms Naive and IBU on all domains in terms of predicting an RM state belief.
-Note that all abstraction models were trained from the same dataset.
+We compare the inference modules Naive, IBU, and TDM in terms of their predictive accuracy of the RM state (Figure~\ref{fig:rm_belief_acc}).
+We evaluate each approach on a test set of 100 fixed trajectories generated by a random policy (following the same distribution as the data used to train the abstraction models).
+Since each inference module aims to capture a belief, we evaluate them according to the \emph{log-likelihood} of the true RM state under the belief, averaging over the predictions at all timesteps.
+To avoid $\log{0}$ when Naive makes an incorrect prediction, we lower bound all log-likelihoods at $\ln{0.01}$.

+\textbf{(R4): TDM is more accurate when predicting a belief over RM states compared to Naive or IBU on all domains.}